hamedsj/kaaffe/README.md

 |-----------------------|-----------------------|-----------------------|-----------------------|

 ### Note:
 This is just an old code of mine.
 It was only for practice and it was for 2018.
 I learned so much after it.
-Don't do these mistakes*
+Don't make these mistakes

 ## License
 Copyright 2020 Shajaravi Hamid-Reza